nirajsonawane/person-management-curd-system/README.md

 ### To Run complete application [UI + Reactive API + Mongo Database in docker]  ###

-run 'docker-compose up' in roor directory (person-management-curd-system) and access the application http://localhost:4200/
+run `docker-compose up` in roor directory (person-management-curd-system) and access the application http://localhost:4200/